ramyardaneshgar/NetworkingProtocols/README.md

-# THM-NetworkingProtocols
+# NetworkingProtocols

-Writeup for TryHackMe Networking Lab - Packet-level walkthrough of core networking protocols (DHCP, ARP, ICMP, Routing, NAT) with security analysis, diagnostics, and mitigation techniques using tcpdump, Wireshark, and traceroute.
+Packet-level walkthrough of core networking protocols (DHCP, ARP, ICMP, Routing, NAT) with security analysis, diagnostics, and mitigation techniques using tcpdump, Wireshark, and traceroute.

 By Ramyar Daneshgar